-Registration Deadline: The registration deadline to vote in the primary and general election is 22 days before the election.
+Registration Deadline: The registration deadline to vote in the primary and general election or update your address is 22 days before the election.
 If there is a special election, the registration deadline is 13 days before the election and if the Governor calls a special election, the deadline is 7 days.

 VOTER REGISTRATION QUALIFICATIONS

 Age: Must be 18 years old (Any person who is 17 years old and will be 18 years of age at the next general election shall be permitted to register in advance and also vote in any intervening primary or special election)